sr1j/sr1j.github.io/_tabs/about.md

 ---

-I'm Sreelakshmi Jayarajan and I'm a first year undergraduate student in Govt Engineering College, Sreekrishnapuram, Palakkad, Kerala, India.
-Currently my intrests revolve around the functioning/working of Operating Systems.
-I'm a beginner and so constantly learning and looking forward to contribute more in the coming days.
+Hii!
+I'm Sreelakshmi, a first year undergraduate student in GEC Palakkad, Kerala, India.
+Currently my intrests revolve around Operating Systems and Open Source, and I'm also a open source contributor at SerenityOS.